sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc fuc-demux -h
-   usage: fuc fuc-demux [-h] reports_dir output_dir
+   usage: fuc fuc-demux [-h] [--sheet PATH] reports output

    This command will parse the Reports directory from the bcl2fastq or bcl2fastq2 prograrm.

-   In the output directory, the command will create four files:
+   After creating the output directory, the command will write the following files:
      - flowcell_summary.csv
      - lane_summary.csv
      - top_unknown_barcodes.csv